 - Tobacco use of any kind, including cigars, cigarettes, chewing tobacco, pipes and snuff

 According to the American Cancer Society, men face twice the risk of developing oral cancer as women, with men over the age of 50 facing the greatest risk.
 Sometimes, oral cancer can develop without any known cause.
-This is why it is important to visit your dentist for routine cancer screenings.
+This is why it is important to eat a healthy diet and avoid known oral cancer risk factors.
+It’s also important to visit your dentist for routine cancer screenings and familiarize yourself with the potential signs and symptoms of oral cancer.

 Oral Cancer Symptoms